 What to Do in Puerto Galera (A 3D/2N Itinerary)

 There’s going to be a long weekend—a full three days and two nights for you to go where you will.
 You want to travel and thoroughly enjoy yourself.
 What to do and where to go?
+I highly suggest this Puerto Galera itinerary.

-If you’re into nature, there’s one place where you can enjoy your vacation to the hilt: Puerto Galera in Oriental Mindoro.
+Indeed, if you’re into nature, there’s one place where you can enjoy your vacation to the hilt: Puerto Galera in Oriental Mindoro.
 From white sand beaches and mountains, great views above ground and underwater, there are so many things you can do in Puerto Galera that you’ll find yourself not wanting to leave after your vacation is up!

 In brief, here’s my suggested Puerto Galera itinerary for three days and two nights: